gvwilson/thirdbit/src/fiction/in-heck/index.md

 She pressed the button just as the bot tensed and charged into the bushes on her left.
-While it thrashed the innocent weeds in disappointment she bounded across the Makers' road and back along the trail to Patient's tower, desperately hoping that she wouldn't run headlong into whatever other minions the mad bot had sent after her.
+While it thrashed the innocent weeds in disappointment she bounded across the Makers' road and back along the trail to Patient's tower.
+She could only hope that she wouldn't run headlong into whatever other minions the mad bot had sent after her.

 A few minutes later she stood in front of the tower's stained concrete base.
-The rusty metal door in front of her looked enough like the one that had led to the underground bunker where she had first encountered Patient to keep her heart racing.
+The rusty metal door in front of her looked just like the one that had led to Patient's underground bunker.
 The sign above it read "DANGER", but she already knew that.